-Daniel Lovering is a journalist, photographer and award-winning documentary filmmaker based in Cambridge, Massachusetts.
+Daniel Lovering is a journalist, photographer and award-winning documentary filmmaker.
 He is the founder and principal of Bagamor Media, which produces independent documentaries and videos for media organizations, nonprofits, educational institutions and businesses.

 His first feature-length documentary, “Through the Place,” won the Best Architecture Film award at the 2016 New Urbanism Film Festival in Los Angeles and the Festival Director’s Award at the Queen City Film Festival in Cumberland, Maryland.